shivas1516/Python_Online_Compiler/README.md

-# Python_Online_Compiler_django
+# Python Online Compiler with Django

-The Python Online Compiler with Django is a web application designed to provide users with the ability to write, compile, and execute Python code directly within a web browser without the need for any local installation of Python interpreter
+The Python Online Compiler with Django is a project created for learning and hands-on experience purposes in Django and Gemini.
+It provides a straightforward web application for writing, compiling, and executing Python code directly in the browser.
+This project is a testament to the creator's journey in Django and Gemini, while also serving as a useful tool for Python learners.